sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - The next uses, the script can recognize the Extruder/Printer and Filament used if they are written with the same name as in the slicer.
   ![image](https://github.com/user-attachments/assets/7b467275-4bed-4927-adc6-0a6306d95de6)![image](https://github.com/user-attachments/assets/0219a6d0-63d1-4b7e-b465-d45c74db0d49)
   ![image](https://github.com/user-attachments/assets/40a1eeec-38eb-4db5-a4bf-36e83e9e284f)![image](https://github.com/user-attachments/assets/fefd7247-1c32-4f94-a1b5-1fc3124d0812)
-- If you make any changes to the script, you need to refresh the Estimation then Regenerate the G-Code.
+- If you make any changes to the script, you need to refresh the Estimation, then Regenerate the G-Code.

 # 3DBenchy Example
 ![image](https://github.com/user-attachments/assets/86d50570-b77d-4f9c-8897-0421e7ca2b67)